Find Out Easy Ways to Decorate for the Seasons

 Other florals you can use each year are branches from trees.

-For example, here’s an array of different kinds of branches that have berries like the photo below.
-Here’s a link to some red berries branch, here.
+For example, here’s an array of different kinds of branches that have berries, like the photo above.

 You can pick real blooming floral branches from your backyard and place them in water.